gjbex/Defensive_programming_and_debugging/docs/CodingBestPractices/ErrorHandling/error_handling_cpp.md

 In the code fragment above, the exception is caught and handled in the immediate calling context.
 If that is not the case, the exception percolates up the call stack, for each function calling the destructors for the stack variables that go out of scope.

 Using exceptions makes it easier to handle exception in context to provide the user of your application with relevant feedback.
 What can be done at that point depends on the exception safety level.
-Generally, four levels of exception safety are recoginised:
+Generally, four levels of exception safety are recognised:

   1. Nothrow exception guarantee: the function or method never throws an exception.
 This is expected from destructors.
   1. Strong exception guarantee: the state of the program is rolled to the state just before the exceptional state occurred, e.g., failed operations on STL containers.